rajinder-yadav/dm-css/README.md

 ### Sacred Seven

-Dyno Might CSS adhears to the "__Sacred Seven__" when it comes to value ranges.
+Dyno Might CSS adheres to the "__Sacred Seven__" when it comes to value ranges.
 Almost all values range from 0 to 7.
 A value of zero "0", is used to reset or clear a style.

 ## Box Model